harbhajanrai/ehr/README.md

       * ```new_patient = create_new_patient()```

+* cmd to execute this file :  python data/patient.py

 # Module 2 : Fetching data from EHR and pushing to UM (mocking), processing to calculate score for eacg record
 * 		calculate_medical_score(health_record):
     * Description: Calculates a medical score based on a patient's health record.